-This free online course explains how the travel industry packages and sells tourism products to consumers.
+This course explains how the travel industry packages and sells tourism products to consumers.
 The industry is very effective at packaging its services and selling them as products through retail and online channels.

 The first section explains the role of tourism wholesalers in the travel industry and the methods they use to create an appealing product.
 The following section describes how travel agencies create an effective retail space for tourism products.
 The final section describes how online travel retail developed, how it benefits the customer and what its effect on the travel industry as a whole has been.

 This course will be of great interest to tourism professionals working in tourism retail.
 It will also be of interest to owners of tourism businesses as well as anyone interested in a career in the area of retail travel sales.1-2 Hour50 Points